 Step 1- Choose your Fear Factor

-A horror story includes some fear factor on which the whole story moves.
+A horror story includes some fear factors on which the whole story moves.
 These fear factors are well known in every horror story.

 - Humans–We humans get feared by our own species a lot.
 This is also one of the prominent fear factors in a horror story.
 You don’t want your favorite character in the story to get followed by a psycho killer for no reason and you read the whole story just to know if your ordinary and sweet character survived the psycho killer or not.